How Height Plays a Role in Avian Aggression

 Certainly, aggression in a companion parrot may have more than one cause and height may be only one of many factors contributing to undesirable behaviors that need to be addressed and dealt with.

-Author's note: Avian behaviorism is a relatively newer and evolving field and as such, theories change as to what constitutes the "why" behind certain types of psittacine behavior.
+Avian behaviorism is an evolving field and theories change as to the "why" behind certain types of psittacine behavior.
 In recent years, conflicting theories have emerged about height and whether it is a factor in aggression.
-Having lived and worked with different species of parrots and noticing a remarkable difference in aggression levels dependent upon positioning, I stand by my recommendations about height and how it can be a factor in aggressive behavior in psittacines.
+Having lived/worked with different species of parrots and noticing a remarkable difference in behavior, dependent upon positioning, I stand by my recommendations about height and how it can play a role.